Chapter 4

 REDIRECTED TRANSLATION AND UPWARD ROTATION OF THE MANDIBULAR CORPUS

-Beneath the narrowed upper jawbone, the rotation of the mandibular corpus (the front half of the mandible) has been redirected down and back (backward growth rotation).
-The change to a more backward rotation of the mandibular corpus has made the gonial angle, where the backwardly rotating corpus meets the very stable ramus (controlled by temporalis posture), more obtuse.120 At the border between these two divergently growing regions, just in front of the gonial angle, it's become common to find an antegonial notch.
+Beneath the narrowed upper jawbone, the rotation of the mandibular corpus (the front half of the mandible) has been redirected down and back (backward growth rotation), producing a more obtuse gonial angle, where the backwardly rotating corpus meets the very stable ramus (controlled by temporalis posture).120 At the border between these two divergently growing regions, just in front of the gonial angle, it's become common to find an antegonial notch.

 The vertical component of backward growth rotation now causes the average face to grow longer vertically with age after overall body height stops increasing.
 The vertically lengthening face further restricts maxillary expansion by tightening the jaw closing muscles and thereby increasing the force by which they push in on the outer edges of the dentition.
 The role of stretched jaw closing muscles in restricting maxillary expansion can be seen dramatically in the effectivenesss of Frankel appliances in expanding the maxilla by simply holding the cheeks out away from the teeth.